 - Are we sorting items on the server side vs. browser side?

 - Are we addressing directionality?

 - Are we giving the translators enough translators?

 As a side note, I actually created this checklist as an image so that people could find it in Google Images, but then I remembered one of my own rules — no embedded text in images!
 Even though I don’t intend to translate this article, you just never know if someone else might want to someday.
 So, here you have it in a format you can copy and paste directly into an email, a slide, or whatever format you wish (with a link to www.borntobeglobal.com, preferably). 😉

-Finally, while this list includes 27 guidelines for localizing web apps, it’s by no means comprehensive.
+Finally, while this list includes 27 guidelines for localization to help you understand what localization means in general, it’s by no means comprehensive.
 There are tons of variations on these guidelines specific to any given scenario.
 However, this list covers the items I think are the most important for someone who is rather new to this topic, or is looking to help others who are.

 With that, best of luck on your localization journey.
 I’d love to hear how it goes!